smeneguz/DecentralisedDataMarketplace-DC/backendapis/README.md

     ├── Dockerfile                # Creation of project image (to be tested) └── README.md

-It is important to remember that the project has been developed using nestJS, so we will find all the files defining the routes (i.e. modules) and services inside the src/ folder and the compiled files in the dist/ folder.
+It is important to remember that the backend has been developed using nestJS, so we will find all the files defining the routes (i.e. modules) and services inside the src/ folder and the compiled files in the dist/ folder.

 ### Environment variables